-I originally wrote this for a group of students doing a university project; the commands described below should be enough to get you started with CVS, and you can refer to the other documentation for more information.
+I originally wrote this for a group of students doing a project at the University of Kent; the commands described below should be enough to get you started with CVS, and you can refer to the other documentation for more information.

 The best resource I've found for CVS is Open Source Development With CVS, informally "The CVS Book".
 (It's also available as a real book, but all the important information is there.)
 I suggest you have a read through that, since it'll cover this stuff in far more depth.
 At the very least, make sure you read An Overview Of CVS, since that explains in a couple of pages what terms like "repository" mean.
 For these instructions, I'm assuming you're working on a shared Unix-like system; there's nothing to stop you from keeping a working copy on your machine and using CVS over ssh to get at the shared repository, however (see below).
 CVS for Windows is available for free from Cygwin.